PatrikAckermann/iCueDiscord/README.md

  - Light effect when receiving a message.

 **Planned for Beta V0.2:**
  - Light effect when a user joins or leaves your channel.
+Requires a discord bot

 **Planned for Beta V0.3:**
  - Support for more light effects and customization options.